 }

-Adding an action button is similar to adding a Block.
-First, you'll need to add the action key and action type as a $ref
+Adding an action button is similar to adding a block.
+First, you’ll need to add the action key and action type as a $ref property from the following two:

-#/definitions/action-primary
+• #/definitions/action-primary

-#/definitions/action-secondary
+• #/definitions/action-secondary

-Primary Action button
+Primary action button

-request with form data that the user filled in the action modal as body payload ("handler": "request"
+• send a POST HTTP request with form data that the user filled in the action modal as body payload ("handler": "request");

-); - open a new browser tab with data that the user filled in action modal as serialized JSON in form of query parameters (
+• open a new browser tab with data that the user filled in the JSON modal as serialized JSON in form of query parameters ("handler": "open-url").

-Options for primary Action button
+Options for primary action button

 string